veebch/clock/README.md

 An alternive would be to listen for a minute, use the 59th second to rearrange the signal and then clean and decode.

+# Getting things up and running

+Assemble the Pico, step up transformer and H bridge.
+Note that the voltage of the step up tranformer may vary depending on the clock you're using.

+Copy the files from this repository to your pico using Thonny

+Edit the file firstruntime.txt to the time that the clock is showing before the first run.
+This *should* be the only time you need to do this.

 # Licence

 GPL 3.0